Tots TV

 Tots TV is a British children's television programme, produced by Ragdoll Productions and Central.
 The series was first telecast in the UK on the ITV network (part of CITV) from 1993 to 1998.

 Development

 Tots TV was written by two of its puppeteers, Robin Stevens (Tom) and Andrew Davenport (Tiny).

+The series was filmed on location in a small cottage, on farmland near Stratford-upon-Avon in Warwickshire.
+The cottage was purpose-built for the series in the early 1990s and after production ended in 1998, the property was abandoned.
+In the 2010s, the house drew public attention after being discovered by numerous urban explorers.
+In 2021, the house was destroyed by the landowners.

 Characters

 The programme focuses on three puppets: Tilly, a French girl, with red hair, freckles and pale skin, who speaks in basic French (changed to English in French and Spanish broadcasts, and changed to Spanish in the US version), Tom, a blue-haired boy with glasses and dark skin, who is smart, and Tiny, the youngest Tot, who is smaller than the others and has green hair and pale skin.
 It also includes their pet Donkey who lives in a stable next to the Tots' secret house and a mischievous little dog named Furryboo that the Tots do not know about.